Pennsylvania becomes a battleground over election security | Times Leader

 Republicans have signaled that the battle for who wins Pennsylvania’s 20 electoral votes could extend past Election Day amid challenges to individual ballots.

-“We are seeing the kind of incidents that are likely to happen in every election be blown up to mean there is something fundamentally wrong with Pennsylvania election administration and we can’t trust the Department of State or the counties to give us an accurate count,” said Suzanne Almeida with Common Cause Pennsylvania.
+“We are seeing the kind of incidents that are likely to happen in every election be blown up to mean there is something fundamentally wrong with Pennsylvania election administration and we can’t trust the Department of State or the counties to give us an accurate count,” said Suzanne Almeida with Common Cause Pennsylvania, a nonpartisan organization that advocates to expand access to voting.
 “There are any number of reasons why that’s not true.”

 The biggest challenge could simply be verifying and counting the crush of mail-in ballots, with some 3 million voters expected to request them.
 That would be over 10 times the number from four years ago.
-As of Tuesday, more than 2.6 million registered voters had already .
+As of Tuesday, more than 2.6 million registered voters had already applied for mail-in ballots.

 The Republican-controlled state Legislature has so far refused to allow local election offices to start processing those ballots before Election Day.
 That all but ensures the vote count will continue for days, if not weeks, and perhaps delay a final result in the presidential election.

-Yet for all the accusations, investigations and political fear-mongering, many voters so far say they have had a problem-free experience registering and casting ballots.
+Yet for all the accusations, investigations and political fear-mongering, many voters so far say they have had a problem-free experience registering and casting ballots since counties started mailing ballots to voters and opening offices to accept drop-offs late last month.
 That offers a glimmer of hope that perhaps Pennsylvania will avoid the national spotlight for the wrong reasons on Election Day.

 Elzena Hall changed her registration from independent to Democrat and cast her ballot last week at a satellite election office in Philadelphia.